MicrosoftDocs/visualstudio-docs/mac/vsmac-for-windows-users.md

 ## Menus

-Menus in macOS are usually organized differently to those in Windows.
+Menus in macOS are organized differently than menus in Windows.
 Visual Studio for Mac is no exception.
 You can find some of the most common menu options here:

 |Task                   |Visual Studio (Windows)                                              |Visual Studio for Mac                |
 |-----------------------|---------------------------------------------------------------------|-------------------------------------|